ruffle-rs/ruffle/RUFFLE_AQW_MEMORY_LEAK_REPORT.md

 allocations, which for a movie library is a rounding error next to the buffers those allocations point at.

-**What changed.** Four source-level changes in `ruffle_core`, described in section 6: a weakly-held content-root handle that lets a loaded movie's library be dropped once its content is unreachable; weak keys in the AVM2 class registry; external-memory accounting so the collector paces itself against the memory actually in play; and a real implementation of `Loader.unloadAndStop`, which AQW calls on every zone change and which was previously a stub.

-**Is it fixed.** The unbounded retention is fixed under the agreed reproduction (sections 8 and 9). **However, authenticated live AQW testing subsequently found a correctness defect in the fix** — it releases a movie's library while ActionScript still holds a class from that movie, which is exactly AQW's equipment pattern. **This fix must not ship in its current form.** See section 15.
+**What changed — first attempt (`463b742fe`, rejected).** Four source-level changes in `ruffle_core`, described in section 6: a weakly-held content-root handle that let a loaded movie's library be dropped once its content was unreachable; weak keys in the AVM2 class registry; external-memory accounting so the collector paces itself against the memory actually in play; and a real implementation of `Loader.unloadAndStop`.
+It fixed the leak under the agreed reproduction (sections 8 and 9), but **authenticated live AQW testing found a correctness defect in it** (section 15): it released a movie's library while ActionScript still held a class from that movie, which is exactly AQW's equipment pattern, and equipment then failed with `Error #2136`.

+**What changed — corrected fix (section 16).** The release condition was replaced by a garbage-collection model.
+A loaded movie's library is no longer a root that keeps everything in it alive, nor is it dropped on a single handle;
+it is treated as an *ephemeron*: the collector traces only the things outside the library that could still need it (the loaded content, the movie's ActionScript code, and live instances of its characters), and at the end of every marking phase a finalization pass keeps the libraries something reached and drops the rest.
+That is Flash's rule — a definition lives as long as its `ApplicationDomain` or anything else that reaches it — and it is what AQW's own loader design (per-map domains, a replaceable shared domain, an LRU of per-slot domains) relies on.
+The class registry, external-memory accounting and `unloadAndStop` changes from the first attempt were re-evaluated and kept.

+**Is it fixed.** Yes, in both directions, and both are tests.
+A class held out of an unloaded SWF's domain still instantiates with all its characters (the exact failure `463b742fe` introduced, reproduced with a real AQW asset and with a synthetic one, both passing); and once nothing references a loaded SWF it is released, so repeated loads no longer grow.
+Section 16 has the measurements, the full test-suite results and the repeated live AQW session.

 ## 2. Environment